syncfusion-content/blazor-docs/blazor/smith-chart/smith-chart-tool-tip.md

 ---
 layout: post
-title: Tooltip in the Blazor Smith Chart component | Syncfusion
+title: Tooltip in Blazor Smith Chart Component | Syncfusion
-description: Learn here about the tooltip feature of Syncfusion Blazor Smith Chart (SfSmithChart) component and more.
+description: Learn here all about Tooltip in Syncfusion Blazor Smith Chart component and more.
 platform: Blazor
 control: Smith Chart
 documentation: ug
 ---

-# Tooltip in the Blazor Smith Chart
+# Tooltip in Blazor Smith Chart Component

 When the mouse is moved over a point in the Smith Chart, a tooltip will appear displaying information about the point.
 By default, the tooltip is disabled.
 To enable the tooltip, set the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SmithChartSeriesTooltip.html#Syncfusion_Blazor_Charts_SmithChartSeriesTooltip_Visible) property to **true** in the [`SmithChartSeriesTooltip`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SmithChartSeriesTooltip.html#properties).